KBB99/MedicalImages-AI/README.md

 # MedicalImages-AI
-A host of open-source projects that make automated ML models accessible to everyone.
+A host of open-source projects that make automated medical image classification accessible to everyone.